ABOUT COFFEMILL DANCE STUDIO

 We also offer private lessons, dance workshops, choreography services, birthday parties, performance opportunities and wedding dance instruction.

-The CoffeeMill Dance Studio proudly presents their Annual Spring Dance Concert DanceWorks! featuring students and faculty Friday, May 15 & Saturday, May 16, 2020 at 7:30p at the Tennessee Williams Theatre.
+The CoffeeMill Dance Studio proudly presents their Annual Spring Dance Concert DanceWorks! featuring students and faculty May 2021 at the Tennessee Williams Theatre.
 Children enrolled in the dance program will have the opportunity to perform in this special dance concert and bring together the best work produced by students, faculty, and professional dancers as they collaborate on an astounding celebration of dance.
 Treat your family to some great LIVE homegrown dance!

 About the Old CoffeeMill